emmettcollings/bubbie-vi/TEST.md

 This test just simply tests disabling the cursor flash.

 # Test 7
-This test just simply is attempting to change screen size.
+This test just simply is attempting to change screen size and font size.
+(Results in a lot of garbage on the screen, so I'd have to figure out what's going on there, but it does resize and change font size, so that's good.)